odubah/letshout/readme.md

 - The Decorator pattern
 - Caching to avoid repeated calls to Twitter’s API.

-Why I have combined the two of them into the project, well think about the "S" in SOLID that stands for Single Responsibility Principle, by doing so we can stack on functionality or decorate it without modifying the original object.
-That's how the caching is implemented; it is just a decorator on our repository so in the future if additional decoration is needed (for example logging) we can implement it easily without the braking existing code.
+Why I have combined the two of them into the project ?
+ - Well think about the "S" in SOLID that stands for Single Responsibility Principle, by doing so we can stack on functionality or decorate it without modifying the original object.
+That's how the caching is implemented; it is just a decorator in our repository so in the future if additional decoration is needed (for example logging) we can implement it easily without braking the existing code.

-The biggest challenge was which design patter I should use to make this fun exercise, what type of framework should I use, apart from understanding the Twitter API errors and access creation for the purpose of this project.
+The biggest challenge was which design pattern I should use to do this fun exercise, what type of framework should I use, apart from understanding the Twitter API errors and access creation for the purpose of this project.

 ### Prerequisites